 Performance and sustainability together are what makes Accoya so unique.
 The trees selected to make Accoya are sourced from fast growing, abundantly available sustainably certified forest.
 Accoyasustainable wood offers an alternative to slow growing and often unsustainable hardwoods, as well as many other carbon intensive and depleting materials such as plastics, aluminium and concrete.

 Iroko is a popular choice of hardwood here at Mitech, and we find that it carries some of the best properties as a constructional timber.
 A tropical hardwood, Iroko is found in Africa, and whilst we focus on mild yellow stock for our gates, it can come in various shades.
 It is an extremely hard-wearing timber and when oiled and left to go ‘park bench silver’, looks simply stunning.
 The natural colour of Iroko is non uniformed on first installation.
 Over time it will eaven out to the silver weathered colour.

 The grain of this material can be temperamental and a little irregular, causing it to fur up on machining, but the colouring is usually uniform throughout.
 However, Idigbo is not as readily available or as ‘mainstream’ as woods like Iroko.
 Therefore, the price may be higher.
-It is viewed as a more exclusive timber, but, due to its yellowish colour, it is an acquired taste.
+It is viewed as a more exclusive timber, butdue to its yellowish colourit is an acquired taste.
 When Idigbo is used, it is important to watch out for its violent reaction to ferrous metals.
 Instead, stainless steel should be used for all fixings and hinge wear.
 Coating Idigbo can bring its problems with lighter colours as the tannin that’s readily available in Idigbo gets drawn out and can look like tea stains.